+(5) If a number of taxable properties are assessed in the name of the same holder, any number of those taxable properties may be included in one Tax Notice.
 The tax administrator may use the assessment roll as the tax roll with the addition of the total taxes payable for the year, as well as any unpaid taxes, including penalties and interest.

-The tax administrator must mail tax notices to all holders and others whose names appears on the tax roll, by the date specified in the law.
+The tax administrator must mail tax notices to all holders and others whose names appears on the tax roll, by a date specified in the law.
 This date has to be at least thirty days before the tax due date.
-The tax notices must contain certain information, as set out in the sample tax notice form attached as Schedule II.
-Taxation Law Standards subsection 9.1, 9.2 and 9.3.
+The tax notices must contain certain information, as set out in sample tax notice form attached as Schedule II.
+Taxation Law Standards subsections 9.1, 9.2 and 9.3.